jogramphy/gis_3/README.md

                 ) + tm_layout(title="Highest Edu Qualification (2015) and PAP Vote Share (2020)")

 tmap_leaflet(edu_map, show = TRUE, add.titles=TRUE)
 ```
+This gives us this education map:

+## R Shiny Development

 We take the visualizations a step further by creating an R Shiny app that allows us to view the data in a centralized fashion.
 The R Shiny App should allow us to compare data in an interactive manner at the electoral boundary level between electoral boundaries.
+The file can be found in `shiny_gis3.R`, but it is embedded inline in the `crosswalk-r.rmd` file.
+The code is replicated below:

 ```{r, echo=FALSE}
 shinyApp(